Suficio/mineflayer-pathfinder/Pathfinders/README.md

 ### ASTARReturnState.ClosestPoint
 Set when algorithim the path search is incomplete, equal to the furthest position the bot could find a path to.

-## LPA* Pathfinding
-LPA* as per S. Koenig, Maxim Likhachev, David Furcy, 2005.
-Before using the algorithm it is important to familiarize yourself with its function at: https://www.cs.cmu.edu/~maxim/files/aij04.pdf.

-The pathfinder module exposes the LPA* Lite implementation, which is presented in Figure 7 of the paper.
-The advantage of using LPA* is it precomputes the global state between the start and end point, this allows for sped up replanning of the bot's path, and is in general faster than the A* algorithm.

-However it requires the use of the `getPredecessors` function.
-When supplying your own `getSuccessors` and `getPredecessors` functions, ensure that both functions always return the exact same set of neighbours respectively.

-### LPASTARReturnState
-Object with the following properties:

-* `ENUMStatus` - Provides the respective `bot.pathfinder.ENUMStatus` based on the outcome of the path search.
-* `path` - See `LPASTARReturnState.path`

-### LPASTARReturnState.ENUMState
-Set when algorithim completes path search, equal to one of `bot.pathfinder.ENUMStatus` depending on whether the path search was successful or not.

-#### LPASTARReturnState.path.pop()
-As the path is determined while the bot moves across it, pop must be used to determine the next location to move to.

-Returns position vector.

-#### LPASTARReturnState.path.peek()
-Determines which path element will be popped next.

-Returns position vector.

-#### LPASTARReturnState.path.replan( position)
-Recomputes the global state, returns promise which always evaluates to the same `LPASTARReturnState`.
-Returned path will evaluate to a path from the provided position.

 ## D* Lite Pathfinding
 D* Lite as per S. Koenig, Maxim Likhachev, 2002.
 Before using the algorithm it is important to familiarize yourself with its function at: http://idm-lab.org/bib/abstracts/papers/aaai02b.pdf.